jiannhonggg/PSA_2025/README.md

 ### Our Solution: A 3-Part Optimization Strategy

 #### 1. Smart Truck Assignments (`select_HT`)
-**Before:** The original logic was likely very simple (e.g., "pick the first available HT" or "pick the closest HT to the first stop").
+**Before:** The original logic was naive, simply picking the first available truck from the far-left (plannable_HTs[0]) for one job type or the far-right (plannable_HTs[::-1]) for the other.
+This had zero awareness of proximity or congestion, leading to inefficient assignments and truck "bunching."

 **After:** We implemented a sophisticated heuristic cost function.
 Instead of just looking at the first leg of the journey, our logic calculates a total cost for the entire job cycle (e.g., Buffer -> QC -> Buffer -> Yard -> Buffer).